Quran oath controversy of the 110th United States Congress: Prager rescinds call for Ellison not to serve

-Although Prager previously wrote that Ellison should not be allowed to use the Qur'an for his swearing-in ceremony and that he should not serve in Congress if he was "incapable of taking an oath on that book [the Bible]," he subsequently stated in a telephone interview with the Associated Press that he did not think Ellison should be banned from serving.
+Although Prager previously wrote that Ellison should not be allowed to use the Quran for his swearing-in ceremony and that he should not serve in Congress if he was "incapable of taking an oath on that book [the Bible]," he subsequently stated in a telephone interview with the Associated Press that he did not think Ellison should be banned from serving.
 "I don't think anything legal should be done about this."
-In an interview with USA Today's Andrea Stone, Prager indicated that he would continue to write and speak about his opinion that Ellison and others should not use the Qur'an for swearing-in ceremonies while acknowledging that legally preventing Ellison from using the Qur'an could be unconstitutional.
+In an interview with USA Today's Andrea Stone, Prager indicated that he would continue to write and speak about his opinion that Ellison and others should not use the Quran for swearing-in ceremonies while acknowledging that legally preventing Ellison from using the Quran could be unconstitutional.
 Prager said "I'm not arguing legality.
 I'm arguing what you should do."

 The U.S. Holocaust Memorial Council's resolution

-Because of his part in the controversy, the Council on American–Islamic Relations (CAIR) called for Prager to be removed from the council overseeing the United States Holocaust Memorial Museum.
+Because of his part in the controversy, the Council on American–Islamic Relations (CAIR) called for Prager to be removed from the United States Holocaust Memorial Council overseeing the United States Holocaust Memorial Museum.
 CAIR's executive director said, "No one who holds such bigoted, intolerant and divisive views should be in a policymaking position at a taxpayer-funded institution that seeks to educate Americans about the destructive impact hatred has had, and continues to have, on every society".
 Some members of the Memorial Council like Ed Koch were vocal in advocating his removal.
 In the end the executive committee of the council issued a resolution that the Council "disassociates itself from Mr. Prager's statements as being antithetical to the mission of the [Holocaust] Museum as an institution promoting tolerance and respect for all peoples regardless of their race, religion or ethnicity".